Engl. 113A: Approaches to University Writing

 Review Essay Assignment

-For your first essay in English 113A, you will formally enter the conversation we have begun in our readings and class discussions about digital technologies.
-You will present a focused and critical analytical review of a selection of texts we have covered in this progression (BBC documentary, Next Future Robotics Technology; Nicholas Carr’s “Is Google making Us Stupid”; Clive Thompson’s “Smarter than You Think: How Technology is Changing Our Minds for the Better”; and Kevin Kelly’s “Better than Human: Why Robots will—and Must—Take our Jobs”).
+For your first essay in English 113A, you will formally enter the conversation we have begun in our readings and class discussions about emerging media and digital technologies.
+You will present a focused and critical analytical review of a selection of texts we have covered in this progression (Article from Forbes; Ted Talk Videos; Nicholas Carr’s “Is Google making Us Stupid”; Clive Thompson’s “Smarter than You Think: How Technology is Changing Our Minds for the Better”; and Kevin Kelly’s “Better than Human: Why Robots will—and Must—Take our Jobs”).

 Do not think of this as a research paper (although in writing it, we are practicing skills crucial to such writing); rather, try to think of the texts you have selected as a conversation that you are actively entering into.
 Your voice will dominate the discussion.
 While preparing to write, you will need to ask yourself certain questions about your texts: In what ways do these texts present similar pictures of the world?
 In what ways do they contradict each other?
 What questions or problems do they produce?
 Are there ways in which you very much disagree or very much agree?
 What are the relationships between texts?
 Do you see one text as central and the others subordinate to it?
 Do you see “sides” forming?